nathanielkess/CSS-Modular-Pattern/README.md

 ![alt text](https://github.com/nathanielkess/CSS-Modular-Pattern/raw/master/assets/codeOverrideNoPosition.jpg "relative position override")

 This practice circles all the way back the layout section.
 Remember in an earlier example we were asked to increase the width of the sidebar to fit space for advertisements?
 If all of our modules were styled with **size and position rules** (fixed widths), than altering a major layout width (like the sidebar) would spell disaster.
-Each component on the page site-wide would require updates to their widths (and probably padding and margins etc…).
+Each component on the page, site-wide, would require updates to their widths (and probably padding and margins etc…).
 The testing involved to correct this on a large website would be a daunting task.

 ![alt text](https://github.com/nathanielkess/CSS-Modular-Pattern/raw/master/assets/SiteFixedWidthModules.jpg "improper size settings at modular level")